One of the World’s Best Countries

 Housing and Accommodation Costs

 Accommodation costs can take away nearly 50% of take-home income since most Canadian cities have a high cost of living.
 If you live in downtown Toronto, you can expect to pay over CAD 2,000 in rent for a one-bedroom apartment.
 You must also factor in parking, utilities and commuting costs.
-Immigrants from India and South Asia may find that living costs are significantly higher than they budgeted.
+Immigrants from India and South Asia may find living costs significantly higher than budgeted.